guilhermetavares/restkiss/docs/security.rst

 * has ``is_debug`` as ``False`` by default.
 * wraps JSON lists in an object to prevent exploits.

-While no known vulnerabilities exist, all software has bugs & Restless is no exception.
+While no known vulnerabilities exist, all software has bugs & Restkiss is no exception.

 If you believe you have found a security-related issue, please **DO NOT SUBMIT AN ISSUE/PULL REQUEST**.
 This would be a public disclosure & would allow for 0-day exploits.

-Instead, please send an email to "daniel@toastdriven.com" & include the following information:
+Instead, please send an email to "bruno@cravefood.services" & include the following information:

 * A description of the problem/suggestion.